Foldforming: Origins

 The original technique of foldforming was originated and developed in the late 1980s by Charles Lewton-Brain, an English-born goldsmith who lived and studied in Tanzania, the United States, and Germany before moving to Canada.
-Outside of the Industrial Revolution, the method represents the first major innovation in metalworking in thousands of years.
 In the 1980s, the technique of foldforming metal was developed by Charles Lewton-Brain, who from a young age was interested in art and was inspired to pursue his interest in jewelry by his girlfriend's mother.
 In 1974 he went to the Nova Scotia College of Art and Design, where he studied jewelry-making and metalsmithing.
-After his college career, Christian Gaudernack, one of the NASCAD professors and a Norwegian goldsmith, inspired Lewton-Brain to continue his education, and he went on to attend the Fachhochschule fur Gestalstung, an art and design university in Pforzheim Germany.
+After his college career, Christian Gaudernack, one of the NASCAD professors and a Norwegian goldsmith, inspired Lewton-Brain to continue his education, and he went on to attend the Fachhochschule fur Gestaltung, an art and design university in Pforzheim Germany.
 Lewton-Brain worked as a part-time goldsmith.
 During his time in the metals program, he was instructed by Klaus Ullrich, a postwar metalsmith.
 Ullrich was the person that helped Lewton-Brain to develop the foldforming technique.
 Ullrich emphasized to his students the importance of comprehending the properties of metal in order to understand how metal forms.
 Charles Lewton-Brain was able to develop his foldforming technique by seeing the characteristics of the metal as it is folded, unfolded, forged, rolled, annealed, and worked on.
 He brought about a new style of metalworking that had some connection to nature.
 His technique focused on the metal's natural reaction to being hammered and heated, based on his understanding of the metals elastic and ductile characteristics that were part of his instruction by Klaus Ullrich.
 Lewton-Brain continued to teach the foldforming technique to people at workshops and at Alberta College of Art and Design as the Head of Metals and Jewelry, having been part of this institute since 1986.
 By 1991, Lewton-Brain was winning awards for the technique and in 1997 workshops demonstrating the technique were at the core of the "Touch the Future" portion of the JCK International Jewelry Show in Orlando, Florida.